How can I Avoid False Teachings on Prayer? (Part I of III)

 Editor’s Note: In addition to his many accomplishments and responsibilities, Dan Burke is currently working on a comprehensive book on prayer.
 He is the author of Navigating the Interior Life and the founder and president of the Avila Institute for Spiritual Formation.

-Art: Praying Hands study for an Apostle figure of the “Heller” altar (Betende Hände), Albrecht Dürer, ca 1508, PD-US, Wikimedia Commons.
+Art for this post on false teachings on prayer: Praying Hands study for an Apostle figure of the “Heller” altar (Betende Hände), Albrecht Dürer, ca 1508, PD-US author’s life plus 100 years or less, Wikimedia Commons.